steltenpower/PowerGists/animation.md

 - RUNNING CODE blocks.
 Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic.

 In my order of preference:

 _[icons for Jupyter, Rstudio Rnotebooks, Observable Notebooks]_

-psst: Notebooks can be exported to stone tablet file format (also known as PDF).
+_psst: Notebooks can be exported to stone tablet format (also known as PDF)._